TheAIGuyFromAR/Coinswarm/START_INSTRUCTIONS.md

 ### After Step 3 (First Backtest)

 **If returns are negative or Sharpe < 1.0:**
-- ⚠️  Don't go live yet
-- Adjust agent weights
-- Lower confidence threshold (more trades)
-- Test longer periods
-- Add more data sources (FRED, CryptoCompare)

 **If returns are positive and Sharpe > 1.0:**
-- ✅ Proceed to Step 4 (validate)

 ### After Step 4 (Validation)

 **If inconsistent results (high variance):**
-- ⚠️  Strategy may be overfitting
-- Test on longer periods (60-90 days)
-- Add more validation windows (20+)
-- Check if one agent dominates (reduce weight)

 **If consistent profits across windows:**
-- ✅ Proceed to Step 5 (continuous learning)

 ### After Step 5 (Continuous Learning)

 **After 24-48 hours of continuous backtesting:**
-- Review evolved strategies
-- Check if new strategies beat original
-- Look at strategy survival rates
-- Identify patterns in winning strategies

 **If evolved strategies perform better:**
-- ✅ Proceed to Step 7 (deploy to production)

 ### Before Step 8 (Live Trading)

 **Checklist:**
-- ✅ Backtests show consistent profits (>5% monthly)
-- ✅ Win rate >50%
-- ✅ Sharpe ratio >1.5
-- ✅ Tested on 20+ random windows
-- ✅ Continuous backtesting running for 48+ hours
-- ✅ Max drawdown acceptable (<20%)
-- ✅ Understand the risks
-- ✅ Starting with small capital you can afford to lose

 **Only proceed if ALL checkboxes are ✅**